theopenwindow/dj2016_d3/README.md

 # dj2016_d3
-This is a Class repo of "Data Visualization Tool" for 2016 Data Journalism Major of  CUC.
+This is a repo of "Data Visualization Tool" for 2016 Data Journalism Major of  CUC.